cyrildiagne/fstq/README.md

 - Items can be added to a processing queue using the [javascript client lib](sdk/client-js).

-  The example client [example/client/src/index.js]() shows how to add items to a queue called`fstq-demo` (the queue is created after with the first item added):
+  The example client [example/client/src/index.js]() shows how to add items to a queue called `fstq-demo` (the queue is created when the first item added):

   ```js
   async function process() {